izdwuut/digital-retail-bootleg/README.md

 # Build

-The executable was build using the awesome [PyInstaller](https://www.pyinstaller.org/) using the following command:
+The executable was build with the awesome [PyInstaller](https://www.pyinstaller.org/) using the following command:

 `pyinstaller --onefile --hidden-import tkinter --windowed bootleg.py`